DrDejaVuNG/super/README.md

 incredible job of documenting the Flutter framework.

-While developing with Super, you may notice similarities in API names with other state management solutions such as Bloc, and others.
+While developing with Super, you may notice similarities in API names with other state management solutions such as Bloc and others.
 This is because I have drawn inspiration from these solutions and leveraged my previous experience with them to create Super.
 By adopting familiar concepts and naming conventions, I aimed to make the learning curve smoother for